-- Provide teachings based in the spirituality of mindfulness and loving-kindness that will assist people with integrating and manifesting compassion and wisdom in daily life.
+- Provide teachings based in the science and spirituality of mindfulness and loving-kindness that will assist people with integrating and manifesting compassion and wisdom in daily life.

 We achieve this purpose primarily by offering spiritual teachings from recognized meditation teachers; providing a safe and supportive environment for meditation; and Dharma (teachings of the historical Buddha or universal patterns that govern the mind/body) study groups.
 All people, regardless of faith or background, are welcome.

 Buffalo Mindfulness was founded by Paul Lukasik who has been studying with Mindfulness teachers and innovators since 1988 and include Jack Kornfield, SN Goenka, Steve Armstrong, Jon Kabat-Zinn, Steve Flowers and other notable lay and monastic meditation teachers.
 Paul attended his first 10 day silent mindfulness retreat in 1988 at the Insight Medication Society and has since regularly attended mindfulness retreats (as is the requirement for people wanting to teach mindfulness per Jon Kabat-Zinn's Center for Mindfulness located within UMass Medical School) ranging from 7 to 21 days.

 Paul has been freely sharing mindfulness practices with the public for over a decade facilitating hundreds of events including mindfulness courses and day long retreats.
 He has been invited several times as a Mindfulness Teacher in weekly residence at the Chautauqua Institution.
 Paul has also has presented at Universities, to Not-For-Profits, Schools, Business Institutions, Lawyers, Physicians and other Institutions and Groups.

 Buffalo Mindfulness is guided by the following Vision Statement and Founding Principles.